wp-plugins/powerpress/readme.txt

 * Added new define option `POWERPRESS_NO_THE_EXCERPT`, allows you to remove PowerPress's the_excerpt filter for special situations that warrant it.
 (Thanks Avi for the code)
 * Changed logic for the `powerpress_get_the_excerpt_rss` function.
 (Thanks Avi for the code)
 * Added 'mov' file extensions to the list of migrate-able media files.
+* Updated migrate media logic to allow for resetting of migration.

 = 6.0.3 =